Jackzmc/sourcemod-plugins/README.md

 ### L4D2FFKickProtection
 Simple plugin that prevents a player that is being vote-kicked from doing any ff damage to teammates.
-It also prevents vote kicking of admins, instead will kick the player and notify admins.
+It also prevents vote kicking of admins, instead will notify admins.
+It also makes any vote kicks created by an admin to instantly be accepted by all players

 * **Convars:**
   * `sm_votekick_force_threshold <#>` - The threshold of damage where the offending player is just immediately kicked.
 0 -> Any attempted damage, -1 -> No auto kick.